Hypersequent/tr-migration-tool/README.md

 - The tool streams data efficiently, but very large attachments may require more memory
 - Try running with more available RAM or use Docker with increased memory limits

-## License

-MIT License - See [LICENSE](LICENSE) for details.

 ## Contributing

-Issues and pull requests are welcome!
-Please open an issue first to discuss proposed changes.
+Feedback is welcome.
+Please open an issue to discuss!

 ## Related Projects